MicrosoftDocs/msteams-docs/msteams-platform/tabs/quickstarts/create-personal-tab-dotnet-core.md

 localization_priority: Normal
 ms.author: lajanuar
 ---
-# Create a personal tab with ASP.NETCore
+# Create a personal tab with C# and ASP.NETCore

-This quickstart guides you to create a custom personal tab with C# and ASP.NETCore Razor pages using [App Studio for Microsoft Teams](~/concepts/build-and-test/app-studio-overview.md) to finalize your app manifest, and deploy your tab to Teams.
+This quickstart takes you through the steps to create a custom personal tab with C# and ASP.NETCore Razor pages using [App Studio for Microsoft Teams](~/concepts/build-and-test/app-studio-overview.md) to finalize your app manifest, and deploy your tab to Teams.

+## What you'll learn

+- Download the sample source code.
+- Review the source code.
+- Update your application using tags.
+- Establish a secure tunnel using ngrok.
+- Upload the application to Teams through App Studio.

 [!INCLUDE [dotnet-core-prereq](~/includes/tabs/dotnet-core-prereq.md)]